CompBtBs/COBRAxy/docs/tools/flux-to-map.md

 ## Overview

-Flux to Map performs statistical comparison of flux distributions and visualizes results on SVG metabolic maps.
+This tool analyzes and visualizes statistical differences in reaction fluxes of groups of samples, returned by the Flux Simulation tool.
+The results can be visualized on s SVG metabolic map.

 ## Galaxy Interface

-In Galaxy: **COBRAxy → Flux to Map**
+In Galaxy: **COBRAxy → Metabolic Flux Enrichment Analysis**

 1. Upload flux data and sample class file
-2. Select map and configure comparison type
+2. Select the map and configure the comparison type
-3. Click **Execute**
+3. Click **Run tool**

-## Usage
+## Command-line console

 ```bash
 flux_to_map -input_data fluxes.csv \